Honey Badger 100

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-All runners must provide their own crew (minimum one person) and one vehicle.
-Crews must carry all food and at least 12 gallons of water and 30 lb of ice.
-Only one crew vehicle is allowed with a runner at a time.
-A gift card for a Loves store is provided to the runner for ice purchase at about the 45-mile point.
+All runners must provide their own crew support.
+Each runner needs a minimum of one crew person and one crew vehicle, all personal food, at least 12 gallons of water, and 30 pounds of ice.
+Only one crew vehicle is allowed at a time.
+If additional crew members assist, an extra 5 gallon water cooler and a large ice chest are encouraged.
+Runners will receive a gift card for a Loves location near the 45 mile point intended for ice purchases.